DronePC/BetterBattles/README.md

 # BetterBattles
+Hello!
+My name is DronePC.

-This is where I post updates for my little battle project called BetterBattles!
+This is where I post code for my little battle project called BetterBattles!